Messmania/CS-733/assignment4/README.md

 	4. Whenever a server closes the connection , corresponding conn is set as nil in other end of the pipe, so encoding doesn't give error.

 # Test Cases:
+	Test files Raft_test first execs all 5 servers and then fires following tests.
 	1. Test_SCA : Tests a single entry append to current leader which tests the commit of entry from current term too.
 	2. Test_MCA : Tests concurrency to leader by firing 5 commmands in parallel.
 	3. Test_CA_Followers: Tests the redirection message from followers.